This post originally appeared in VICE UK

 Believe it.
-The Health Protection Agency (HPA) has recently issued warnings to any over-fifties who are planning to go on a cruise because they keep getting genital warts so much.
+The UK's Health Protection Agency (HPA) has recently issued warnings to any over-50s who are planning to go on a cruise because they keep getting genital warts.
 Yeah!
-And you thought cruises were just making tanned boys with lithe hands massage oil into your veiny old legs and spending £300 on a nice shawl at a market in Barbados.
-They aren't: it's toothless blowjobs and Werther's-flavoured cunnilingus.
+And you thought cruises were just making tanned boys with lithe hands massage oil into your veiny old legs and spending $500 on a nice shawl at a market in Barbados.
+They aren't: it's toothless blowjobs and Werther's-flavored cunnilingus.
 Welcome to Fuck City.
-Population: your nan.
+Population: your grandma.

 None of this "I took this condom to the battle of the Somme and it stopped a bullet from hitting me in the heart" shit, Grandad!
 We're talking in-date, son!
 Name brand!

-HPA data also shows why OAPs are at risk of developing STIs – first, men over the age of 65 are twice as likely to have herpes than women of the same age; and secondly, more people in their fifties, sixties, seventies and eighties are having sex with new partners in the last ten years than ever before.
+HPA data also shows why OAPs are at risk of developing STIs—first, men over the age of 65 are twice as likely to have herpes than women of the same age; and secondly, more people in their 50s, 60s, 70s and 80s are having sex with new partners in the last ten years than ever before.
 People are living longer, buying dick pills for cheaper, and they are figuring out how to use those large-font dating sites.
-Olde tyme sex is rife.
+Olde-tyme sex is rife.

-Cruises aren't the only place OAPs are having sex – that's just their version of those Ibiza boat parties where people do competitive oral on each other for shots.
+Cruises aren't the only place OAPs are having sex—that's just their version of those Ibiza boat parties where people do competitive oral on each other for shots.
 They're also doing it in care homes, where, in the US at least, free screenings for STIs has been on the rise.
-2.2 million free tests and counselling sessions have been doled out to the 47.6 million eligible Medicare beneficiaries in the US in 2011–2012.
-With Viagra and lube flying about the place, care homes are basically just Freshers' Week-style fuck parties, with the exact same amount of Countdown being played.
+In 2011–2012, 2.2 million free tests and counseling sessions have been doled out to the 47.6 million eligible Medicare beneficiaries in the US.

 But STIs are a danger, especially as, like, old people are already pretty weak sometimes.
 If a sharp fall on some ice is enough to put them out of action for a six months, imagine what gonorrhea is doing to their dicks.
 With the 45-to-64 and 65-and-over age groups seeing the second highest and highest rise in syphilis over the last ten years of available data, the HPA has gone so far as to launch a retro, "Hey, remember flares?
 Well try remembering a condom, too"–style STI awareness campaign.

-Anyway, if you're struggling to buy anything for your grandma this Christmas, pro-tip: one of those boxes of condoms with little lube sachets in it is really easy to wrap.
+Anyway, if you're struggling to buy anything for your grandma this Christmas, pro-tip: Boxes of condoms are really easy to wrap.